-Two issues were identified by stakeholders through the crowdsourcing process that we were unable to verify the issue itself or whether action is currently being undertaken.
+Two issues were identified by stakeholders through the crowdsourcing process where we were unable to verify the issue itself or whether action is currently being undertaken.
 These are summarised with the relevant reference below.

-An issue was identified with battery trip unit (BTU).
-These are utilised in industrial areas where DC supply in switch rooms and substations is required for the protection of a power distribution device against faults.
-The issue is that there is a grey area on guidelines for safety tests/alarms and this has led to sites having issues at substations related to the BTU.[17]
+Battery trip units (BTU) are utilised in industrial areas where DC supply in switch rooms and substations is required for the protection of a power distribution device against faults.
+There is a grey area on guidelines for safety tests/alarms which has led to sites having issues at substations with BTU (Department of Health, 2017).

-Another issue related to behind-the-meter batteries.
-This related to whether such batteries could be aggregated together by businesses or homes to enable 'flexible connections' to the grid so the batteries themselves can be part-funded through avoided cost of the electricity network reinforcement investment need.[18]
+Another issue relates to behind-the-meter batteries, and whether such batteries could be aggregated together by businesses or homes to enable 'flexible connections' to the grid, so the batteries themselves can be part-funded through avoided cost of the electricity network reinforcement investment (Hilson Moran, 2018).